Opioid Use and Addiction Disorders

 • Pinpoint pupils

-It is crucial that nurses recognize these key signs and respond with the appropriate treatment.
+Nurses must recognize these key signs and respond with the appropriate treatment.

 Treatment for opioid intoxication includes the narcotic antagonist of Naloxone (Narcan) or Naltrexone (Vivitrol) to prevent relapse (20).

-• Naloxone (Narcan) – This is an FDA approved medication that rapidly reverses an opioid overdose.
+• Naloxone (Narcan) – This is an FDA-approved medication that rapidly reverses an opioid overdose.
 It is an opioid antagonist that binds to the opioid receptors and can reverse and block the effects of opioids (25)

-• Naltrexone – This is an FDA approved medication that treats alcohol use disorder and opioid use disorder.
-It blocks the euphoric and sedative effects of opioids, by binding and blocking opioid receptors.
+• Naltrexone – This is an FDA-approved medication that treats alcohol use disorder and opioid use disorder.
+It blocks the euphoric and sedative effects of opioids by binding and blocking opioid receptors.
 It reduces and suppresses opioid cravings.
 (27).

 Opioid Withdrawal